-The following indicators show that changes in development of water supply systems and maintenance or in demand management could result in significant water use reduction:
+The following indicators show that changes in development of water supply systems and maintenance or in demand management could result in significant water-use reduction:

-- Water that is not accounted for (non-revenue) makes up more than 10% of the total water use, which is a goal recommended by the American Water Works Association. - Residential per capita water demand is greater than 75 gallons per person per day, the goal recommended by the Minnesota DNR. - Reducing total per capita water use is a goal recommended by the DNR, but it is not decreasing. - A ratio of maximum demand day to an average demand day of 2.6 is recommended by the DNR, but the actual ratio exceeds that level.
+- Water that is not accounted for (non-revenue) makes up more than 10% of the total water use, which is a goal recommended by the American Water Works Association. - Residential per capita water demand is greater than 75 gallons per person per day, the goal recommended by the Minnesota DNR. - Reducing total per capita water use is a goal recommended by the DNR, but it is not decreasing. - A ratio of maximum-demand day to an average-demand day of 2.6 is recommended by the DNR, but the actual ratio exceeds that level.

 The challenges of water demand management vary throughout the region, primarily because of differences in level of development.
-For example, individual public water suppliers vary in the amount of unaccounted water they report based on inconsistent identification of the causes for unaccounted water use.
-For example, some communities report all non-revenue water use as "unaccounted", while others only report water that was lost through leaks.
-Changes in metering systems or the age of the infrastructure can also affect estimates of unaccounted water use.
 New development may be associated with higher per capita use and peak summer water use as new vegetation is established.
 Older communities with aging infrastructure may have higher amounts of unaccounted for water use.

+In addition, individual public water suppliers vary in the amount of unaccounted water they report based on inconsistent identification of the causes for unaccounted water use.
+For example, some communities report all nonrevenue water use as "unaccounted," while others only report water that was lost through leaks.
+Changes in metering systems or the age of the infrastructure can also affect estimates of unaccounted water use.